Tenants not affected by the scheme:

 These tenants will continue to have their benefit calculated under existing rules.

 The Local Housing Allowance is based on rent levels for the area in which a person lives and the number of people living with them.
+These areas are called Broad Rental Market Areas (BRMA)

 The Local Housing Allowance rates are decided by the rent officer and published by the Council so that new claimants and claimants moving house will know in advance the rate of Local Housing Allowance on which their benefit will be based.